kayzhu/annarev.github.io/about.md

 permalink: /about/
 ---

 I am a Software Engineer working on TensorFlow in Google Brain.
+I enjoy biking and painting in my spare time.

-In the past, I have received a B.Sc in Computer Science from University of Toronto and currently working on a M.S. degree in AI at Stanford.
+I have a B.Sc degree in Computer Science from University of Toronto and currently working on a M.S. degree in AI at Stanford.

-I enjoy biking and painting.